opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

 ## Using source filtering

 Source filtering in OpenSearch is a way to control which parts of the `_source` field are included in the search response.
-This can help reduce the amount of data transferred over the network and improve performance by including only the necessary fields in the response.
+Including only the necessary fields in the response can help reduce the amount of data transferred over the network and improve performance.

 You can include or exclude specific fields from the `_source` field in the search response using complete field names or simple wildcard patterns.
-See following example:
+The following example demonstrates including specific fields.

 1. Index your data:
     ```